 This is called a chemical equation and it shows us how the atoms rearrange during photosynthesis.
-If you remember Dalton's Atomic theory, matter can't be created or destroyed.
 If you count carefully, you'll see that we start and end up with exactly the same number of atoms--the only difference is the order the atoms are combined.
-Dalton would call this the Law of Conservation of Matter and it's one of the biggest theories in all of science.
+This is called the Law of Conservation of Matter and it's one of the biggest theories in all of science.

 Here is the carbon dioxide the plant absorbs from the air.
 The coefficient 6 tells us how many molecules of carbon dioxide we begin with.
 How many atoms of carbon are found in one carbon dioxide molecule?

 Here is the water the plant absorbs from the soil using its roots.
 How many atoms of oxygen are found in one molecule of water?
 How many atoms of hydrogen?
 If we have six water molecules, how many oxygen atoms in total?
 How many hydrogen atoms in total?

 Sunlight provide the energy needed to rearrange the water and carbon dioxide into glucose.
 This formula represents one glucose molecule.
 How many carbon atoms do you see?
 How many hydrogen atoms do you see?